qcif-training/COALAR_R_Intro/_episodes/01-rstudio-intro.md

 >
 > Computers may only represent decimal numbers with a
 > certain degree of precision, so two numbers which look
-> the same when printed out by R, may actually have
+> the same when printed out by R may actually have
 > different underlying representations and therefore be
 > different by a small margin of error (called Machine
 > numeric tolerance).